 Angkor Wat Tour

-This Angkor Wat Tour is a Angkor Wat guide for the traveler or virtual traveler that wants to understand and learn about the Angkor Wat Story.
+Join us for an Angkor Wat Tour, an Angkor Wat guide for the traveler or virtual traveler that wants to learn about ancient civilizations in this Angkor Wat ruin.
 SE Asia is still a mystery to much of the western world.
 By learning the history of Angkor Wat it will help you prepare for exploring this ancient temple.
 It’s not only about the archeology and architecture, or stone blocks used to build the angkor temples, but also about the art.
 The stone art helps us understand of what went on in Angkor Wat by graphically drawing relief art into a story.
 There are also ancient writings that tell the Angkor Wat Story.

 Visit other Temples to Compare